Have fun moments with a cruise vacation on world’s biggest waters

 Final descent back to Nyakalengija.
 The trial is attractive along the valley of the Mobuku and Kichuchu rivers, rich in plants and flowers of the heather zone before reaching the bamboo forest.
 See Kabamba falls on the way.
 Time to reach Nyabitaba Hut is about 4 hours.
 From Nyabitaba starts the 40 minutes trial to see Lake Mahoma and back to the hut for descending to the Park Head Quarter.
 The trial takes more 2 to 3 hours.
 At the finishing point your safari guides meets you and takes you to the lodge in Kasese or relaxation, dinner and overnight at Hotel Margherita

 After breakfast, you will check out and be transferred to Kampala via Mbarara with a stopover for lunch at Igongo Cultural centre.
 Another stopover will be made at the equator line for a great experiment!
-You will arrive in the evening and be transferred to the airport to readily catch your flight back home.
+You will arrive in the evening and be transferred to the airport to end your Rwenzori Mountains Climbing and hiking adventure.

 Rucksack, sleeping bag for low temperature and sleeping mat, gumboots, water proof trousers, poncho or rain coat, heavy worm jacket, hand gloves, scarf and cup, one jumper, torch.